MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1805.md

 ## Cloud management dashboard
 <!--1358461-->
 The new **cloud management dashboard** provides a centralized view for cloud management gateway (CMG) usage.
-When the site is onboarded with Azure AD, it also displays data about cloud users and devices.
+When the site is onboarded with Microsoft Entra ID, it also displays data about cloud users and devices.

 The following screenshot is a portion of the cloud management dashboard showing two of the available tiles:
 ![Cloud management dashboard tiles CMG traffic and Current online clients](media/1358461-cmg-dashboard.png)